Vesna – Green Party

 Vesna – Green Party (VESNA – zelena stranka; Vesna) is a Slovenian green political party, founded on 9 February 2022.
 At the founding congress, it presented the program and 4 program pillars: environment, democracy, social justice and creativity.
+The name Vesna derives from the Slavic goddess Vesna, associated with spring.

-The party began to appear in opinion polls since December 2021.
+Since December 2021, the party began to appear in the opinion polling for the 2022 Slovenian parliamentary election.
+The party became an Associate Member of the European Green Party on 3 June 2023.